WONDERlust91/WONDERlust91.github.io/source/_posts/rust-the-rust-programming-language.md

 ##### The Tuple Type

-A _tuple_ is a general way of grouping together a number of values with a variety of types into one compound type.
+Tuples have a **fixed length**: once declared, they cannot grow or shrink in size.

-Tuples have a fixed length: once declared, they cannot grow or shrink in size.
+Each position in the tuple has a type, and the types of the different values in the tuple don’t have to be the same.

-We create a tuple by writing a comma-separated list of values inside parentheses.
-Each position in the tuple has a type, and the types of the different values in the tuple don't have to be the same.
 We've added optional type annotations in this example:

 Filename: src/main.rs